Flo03/Credit_Score_Predicitng_Model/README.md

 - **Visualization:** 📊 Interactive graphs and charts to visualize the data and the results of the predictions.

 ## Installation
 To get started with this project, you need to have Python installed on your system 🐍.
-Additionally, some external libraries are required which can be found on the file.
+Additionally, some external libraries are required which can be found on the file at the top.

 ## Usage
 To use this model, simply run the main script a file should be created.